labex-labs/open-source-labs/python/python-mastery/lab-ex9-4-circular-and-dynamic-module-imports/en/step3.md

 # Implementing Subclass Registration

-Instead of directly importing formatter classes, we can use a registration pattern where subclasses register themselves with their parent class.
-This is a common way to avoid circular imports.
+In programming, circular imports can be a tricky problem.
+Instead of directly importing formatter classes, we can use a registration pattern.
+In this pattern, subclasses register themselves with their parent class.
+This is a common and effective way to avoid circular imports.

-First, let's explore how we can identify the module name of a class:
+First, let's understand how we can find out the module name of a class.
+The module name is important because we'll use it in our registration pattern.
+To do this, we'll run a Python command in the terminal.

 ```bash
 cd ~/project/structly
 python3 -c "from structly.tableformat.formats.text import TextTableFormatter; print(TextTableFormatter.__module__); print(TextTableFormatter.__module__.split('.')[-1])"
 ```

-You should see output like:
+When you run this command, you'll see output like this:

 ```
 structly.tableformat.formats.text
 text
 ```

-This shows that we can extract the name of the module from the class itself, which we'll use in our registration pattern.
+This output shows that we can extract the name of the module from the class itself.
+We'll use this module name later to register the subclasses.

-Now, let's modify the `TableFormatter` class in `tableformat/formatter.py` to add a registration mechanism.
-Open the file in the WebIDE and add the following code:
+Now, let's modify the `TableFormatter` class in the `tableformat/formatter.py` file to add a registration mechanism.
+Open this file in the WebIDE.
+We'll add some code to the `TableFormatter` class.
+This code will help us register the subclasses automatically.

 ```python
 class TableFormatter(ABC):